AadiPatangi/distance_fromcamera/README.md

-# Distance from camera calulation
+# Distance from camera calulationwwwww

 Code uses Basic formula to calculate the distance of a known object from the camera